Kārlis Ulmanis: Later life and death

 On 23 August 1939 Adolf Hitler's Germany and Joseph Stalin's USSR signed a non-aggression agreement, known as the Molotov–Ribbentrop Pact, which contained a secret addendum (revealed only in 1945), dividing Eastern Europe into spheres of influence.
 Latvia was thereby assigned to the Soviet sphere.
 Following a Soviet ultimatum in October 1939, Ulmanis signed the Soviet–Latvian Mutual Assistance Treaty and allowed the formation of Soviet military bases in Latvia.
 On 17 June 1940 Latvia was completely occupied by the Soviet Union.
 Rather than risk an unwinnable war, Ulmanis gave a nationwide radio address ordering no resistance to the Red Army, saying "I will remain in my place and you remain in yours".

 For the next month, Ulmanis cooperated with the Soviets.
 He resigned as prime minister three days after the coup, and appointed a left-wing government headed by Augusts Kirhenšteins—which, in truth, had been chosen by the Soviet embassy.
 Soviet-controlled elections for a "People's Saeima" were held on 14–15 July, in which voters were presented with a single list from a Communist-dominated alliance.
-The new "People's Saeima" met on 21 July with only one order of business—a resolution proclaiming Latvia a Soviet republic and seeking admission to the Soviet Union, which carried unanimously.
-This move was illegal under the Latvian Constitution, which stipulated that a major change to the basic constitutional order could only be enacted after two-thirds of the electorate approved it via a plebiscite.
-Since Latvia seceded from the Soviet Union in 1990, it has argued that the resolution seeking admission to the Soviet Union was illegal, and that the People's Saeima was elected in accordance with an illegal and unconstitutional election law.
+The new "People's Saeima" met on 21 July with only one order of business—a resolution proclaiming Latvia a Soviet republic and seeking admission to the Soviet Union, which was carried unanimously.
+This move violated the Latvian Constitution, which stipulated that a major change to the basic constitutional order could only be enacted after two-thirds of the electorate approved it via a plebiscite.
+Since Latvia seceded from the Soviet Union in 1990, it has argued on that basis that the resolution seeking admission to the Soviet Union was illegal.
+It further maintains that the People's Saeima was elected in accordance with an illegal and unconstitutional election law, rendering all of its acts void.

-Also on 21 July, Ulmanis was forced to resign and asked the Soviet government for a pension and permission to emigrate to Switzerland.
-Instead, he was arrested and sent to Stavropol in Russia, where he worked in his original profession as an agronom for a year.
-After the start of the German-Soviet war, he was imprisoned in July 1941.
-A year later, as German armies were closing in on Stavropol, he and other inmates were evacuated to prison in Krasnovodsk in present-day Turkmenistan.
+Also on 21 July, Ulmanis was forced to resign as president; Kirhenšteins took over the presidency and oversaw the final stages of integrating Latvia into the Soviet Union.
+Ulmanis asked the Soviet government for a pension and permission to emigrate to Switzerland.
+Instead, he was arrested and sent to Stavropol in Russian SFSR, where he worked in his original profession as an agronom for a year.
+After the start of Operation Barbarossa, he was imprisoned in July 1941.
+A year later, as German armies were closing in on Stavropol, he and other inmates were evacuated to prison in Krasnovodsk, Turkmen SSR (present-day Türkmenbaşy in Turkmenistan).
 On the way there, he contracted dysentery and soon died on 20 September 1942.
 For a long time, his burial place was unknown.
 In 2011 Georgian media reported that Ulmanis may be buried in Gori City Cemetery, according to a former gravedigger who claimed that he was convoyed by KGB officers and had to dig the grave for Ulmanis.
 However, in 2017, Ulmanis' grand-nephew, Guntis Ulmanis, announced that the search had been called off as it was apparent the site would be impossible to find.